-Roadway classifications are categorizations given to a roadway by the federal, state, regional or local government to help delineate differences in roadway purpose and design.
-A single roadway may have multiple classifications (e.g., federal, state, regional and local) and multiple policy overlays (e.g., expressways, land use, statewide freight routes, scenic byways, lifeline routes, etc.).
+Roadway classifications are categorizations given to a roadway by the federal, state, regional or local government to help delineate differences in roadway purpose and design.1 A single roadway may have multiple classifications (e.g., federal, state, regional and local) and multiple policy overlays (e.g., expressways, land use, statewide freight routes, scenic byways, lifeline routes, etc.).
 Roadway classifications define the purpose of a road and its function within the larger transportation network.
 Classifications are based on how many people use a road, how often they use it, why they use it, and their experience while using it.
 A roadway's design standards, planning, engineering, maintenance and operations are all influenced by its classification.
-In general, the classification designated by the owner of the roadway most significantly impacts roadway design.
-Roadway classifications are delineated in plans and policies.
+In general, the classifications are delineated in plans and policies.
 The following sections describe relevant federal, state, regional and local policies, including roadway classifications.